 If you're kept in detention you can apply for bail and a court will decide whether you can be released.

 In deciding whether to grant bail, the court must consider:

-The court can decide to put conditions on your bail that make you do certain things.
+The court can decide to put conditions on your bail.
 These could include:

 A conditional bail program may be developed to support you while you are on bail.

 If you commit a further offence while you are on bail, you can be charged with a breach of bail offence.

 You should get legal advice before applying for bail.
 Legal Aid Queensland has a specialist bail team who will be able to give you advice and may be able to appear for you.

 Do I need legal advice?

 - have been asked to take part in a police interview

 - are going to a youth justice conference